decentralized-identity/sidetree/docs/protocol.md

   "updateOtp": "The one-time password to be used for this update.", "signedOperationDataHash": {
     "protected": "JWS header.",
-    "payload": "Hash of the encoded operation data string.", "signature": "JWS signature."
+    "payload": "Hash of the operation data.",
+    "signature": "JWS signature."
   },
   "operationData": "Encoded JSON object containing update operation data."